keystonejs/keystone/packages/keystone/README.md

 Use this method to execute queries or mutations directly against a Keystone instance.

-ℹ️ **Note:** When querying or mutating via `keystone.executeQuery`, there are differences to keep in mind:
+**Note:** When querying or mutating via `keystone.executeQuery`, there are differences to keep in mind:

 - No access control checks are run (everything is set to `() => true`)
 - The `context.req` object is set to `{}` (you can override this if necessary,